matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 Homeservers are not required to trust any particular identity server(s).
 It is generally a client's responsibility to decide which identity servers it trusts, not a homeserver's.
-Accordingly, this API generally takes identity servers as input from end users, and doesn't have any specific trusted set.
+Accordingly, this API takes identity servers as input from end users, and doesn't have any specific trusted set.
 It is possible some homeservers may want to supply defaults, or reject some identity servers for *its* users, but no homeserver is allowed to dictate which identity servers *other* homeservers' users trust.

 There is some risk of denial of service attacks by flooding homeservers or